Steerlab/luciole/README.md

 yarn cypress open # Open Cypress
 ```

-## About the API
+## More about the API

 Your tests should be written in Gleam files with name ending in "_cy.gleam", and located in the folder `test/cy` of your Gleam project.
 Each test file should contain only one test at top-level.
-This test is composed of any number of nested `describe` and `it`, and at least one `it`.
+This test is composed of any number of nested `describe` and `it`, and at least one inner `it` containing the test body.
 A `describe` can contain other `describe` and `it`.
 An `it` can only contain the test body.

 Those formats are correct: ✅
 - `it(body)`: one `it` at top-level